TN 97 (08-24)

 3. Access Via Petition - Conservatorship Accounts

 If State law requires that funds in a conservatorship account be made available for the care and maintenance of an individual, we assume, absent evidence to the contrary, that funds in such an account are available for the individual's support and maintenance and are, therefore, that individual's resource.
-This is true despite the fact that the individual or his/her agent is required to petition the court to withdraw funds for the individual's support and maintenance.
+This is true despite the fact that the individual or their agent is required to petition the court to withdraw funds for the individual's support and maintenance.
 See SI 01140.215 for instructions concerning conservatorship accounts.

 D. Examples